+Students whose marks fall within the range 50-54 in 80.400 Integrated Clinical Studies in the Year 4 assessment will be considered for the terminal assessment.
+Such students may be exempted if they obtain a mark of 55 or more in each of the rotating terms.
 Students who have obtained a mark of 55 or more in 80.400 Integrated Clinical Studies in the Year 4 assessment and whose marks fall within the range 50-54 in any one term in Year 5, but who are not required to repeat the term, will also be considered for the terminal assessment.
 Such students may be exempted subject to satisfactory performance in other subjects during the year.

-The unofficial results for students in this category are released as 'PS: under consideration for the terminal assessment'
+The unofficial results for students in this category are released as 'PS\: under consideration for the terminal assessment'.